copdips/copdips.github.io/_posts/2018/2018-05-07-setting-up-powershell-gallery-and-nuget-gallery-for-powershell.md

 > As like [pypi](https://pypi.org/) for Python, [npm](https://www.npmjs.com/) for Node.js, we also have [Powershell Gallery](https://www.powershellgallery.com/) for Powershell to add some extra Powershell modules, and [Nuget Gallery](https://www.nuget.org/) for Powershell to add some extra executables.

+# Powershell version

+All commands provided here are tested on Windows 10 with Windows Powershell v5.1.
+{: .notice--info}

 # Configure proxy in Powershell

 Both Powershell Gallery et Nuget Gallery can be installed locally that we don't need external Internet access to retrieve the packages from them, but setting up an internal Powershell Gallery or an internal Nuget Gallery is [out of scope of this post](#set-up-internal-powershell-gallery-or-nuget-gallery).